toutsos/t5_sumonlp/README.md

 if no `<number_of_suffled_lines>` is specifiied it will use the whole dataset.
 If `<number_of_suffled_lines>` exist as arguments, it will create a training data file with the specified number of sentences.

-- In both cases, the script is going to create the `testing` and the `validating` data, where the validating data will be 10% of the testing data.
+- In both cases, the script is going to create the `training` and the `validating` data, where the validating data will be 10% of the testing data.

-## Step 2: Train the model
+## Step 2: Train the model & Create the vocabulary DB.

+### Train the model:

 - Change the paths in the `batch_train.sh` file, and the resources if you want.